 This should be what you're trying to drive to, so you have adoption, productivity, and team satisfaction.
-When failure is not an option, the only way is to put your organization in the best practices group – and be a CRM Ready business.
+When failure is not an option, the only way is to put your organization in the best practices group – and be a HPO.
 Now that we’ve laid out the some of the best practice goals; let’s take a look at the most common training miss-steps to avoid, and then the top training considerations.

 5 Common Training Mistakes that Derail your CRM Success

 Let's walk through the five most common mistakes that we see organizations make that keep them from becoming a high performing organization: